A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Blockchain

-Typical decentralized data storage projects include Storj DCS (Decentralized Cloud Storage) and InterPlanetary File System (IPFS).
+Typical decentralized data storage projects include Storj DCS (Decentralized Cloud Storage) and IPFS.
 Specifically, Storj DCS stores and archives large amounts of data in a decentralized cloud and provides users with encrypted, secure, and affordable blockchain data storage services~\cite{storj}.
 In contrast, IPFS is a protocol used in peer-to-peer data networks to store and share data in a decentralized file system where each file is uniquely identified to address the content and prevent multiple identical files from being uploaded to the data networks~\cite{IPFS}.
-Like IPFS, GoodData File System (GDFS) is a more efficient, domain-aware decentralized file system developed by GoodData based on IPFS and blockchain cloud storage.
+To move IPFS from the cloud to the edge, GoodData File System (GDFS) is a more efficient, domain-aware decentralized file system developed by GoodData based on IPFS and blockchain cloud storage.
 Compared to IPFS, GDFS can help users store multiple copies and ensure the reliability, availability, and longevity of data storage, especially UGC data in the Metaverse.
-At the same time, GDFS allocates reliable, highly available, and confidential edge storage resources from storage providers to nearby users, ensuring efficient use of storage resources \cite{GDFS}.
+At the same time, GDFS allocates highly reliable, available, and confidential edge storage resources from PSPs to users nearby, ensuring efficient utilization of storage resources \cite{GDFS}.